chrisbrooks/PropertySwap/README.md

 To run the tests follow the steps below:

 1. Run `yarn test` to run the test suite in the command line.
-2. Run `yarn test-coverage` to build the jest code coverage tool.
+2. Run `yarn run test-coverage` to build the jest code coverage tool.
 To view the results just visit http://localhost:3000/coverage/lcov-report/